Daniel Edelman (soccer)

+Early life

+Born in Warren Township, New Jersey, Edelman is Jewish.
+His parents are Ari, who played collegiate soccer at Loyola Maryland, and Patty, who is the all-time leading scorer in NCAA Division I women's basketball of schools in Maryland.

 Club career

 Youth

-Born in Warren Township, New Jersey, Edelman was part of the youth system at the Players Development Academy (PDA) from 2015 to 2020.
-He also played prep soccer at Watchung Hills Regional High School.
+He was part of the youth system at the Players Development Academy (PDA) from 2015 to 2020.
+He also played prep soccer at Watchung Hills Regional High School ('21).
 In 2020, Edelman joined the youth academy at Major League Soccer club New York Red Bulls.

 New York Red Bulls

 On July 17, 2020, Edelman was featured on the bench for New York Red Bulls II, the club's reserve affiliate, against Hartford Athletic.
-He came on as a late second half substitute as Red Bulls II were defeated 0–1.
+He came on as a late second-half substitute as Red Bulls II were defeated 0–1.
 He then scored his first professional goal in the next match against Philadelphia Union II in the 56th minute to help Red Bulls II to a 5–1 victory.

 On March 24, 2021, Edelman signed a professional contract with New York Red Bulls II for the 2021 season.
 He became a regular starter for coach John Wolyniec, starting in 28 matches and scoring once.
+He led the club in interceptions (54), tackles (87), tackles won (59), duels won (182), and passes (1,350).